eurisko-us/eurisko-us.github.io/_posts/2021-06-01-depth-first-and-breadth-first-search.md

 <b>Breadth-first search</b> prioritizes breadth.
 Instead of repeatedly traveling deep into the graph, breadth-first search has us traveling through each "layer" of the graph.
 If we think about a family tree diagram as an example, a "layer" would be a single generation of people.
 In the case of a graph, a "layer" would be a single generation of nodes, so to speak.
 In this context, breadth-first searching can be interpreted as traversing by "generation", whereas depth-first searching can be interpreted as traversing by direct "branches" of the family tree.

+<h2>Implementing a Graph Class</h2>

+A graph class is a collection of nodes along with methods for operating on the nodes.
+Each node has an index and a list of "neighbors" (in the case of an undirected graph) or "parents" (in the case of a directed graph).